PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

         {0, 3, 1, 2} // back face
     };
 ```

+We've made the lookup table to get the vertices so that the triangles for each side of a voxel will always be `0, 1, 2, 2, 1, 3`.

 We mark the class as well as the arrays `static` for a reason.
 Anything marked as `static` gets saved to a special part of our programs for data that will be accessed a lot and doesn't change.
 A result of this is there is only one copy of that data and data can be accessed really fast.
 Also the arrays are marked as `readonly`.
 This tells the compiler that the data can only be read and not modified.
 The correct word is "not mutated" or "immutable".
 This allows any Thread or Job to access the arrays since there is only one copy of them and they aren't allowed to be modified.
 A result of nothing being allowed to change is that the C# Job system won't complain when we use a Job to make our meshes using the lookup tables.